OSIRIS-GR: General relativistic activation of the polar cap of a compact neutron star: Conclusions

 Understanding neutron star magnetosphere dynamics is of utmost importance to reveal the locations of efficient particle acceleration and radiation generation.
 The connection between the rich pulsar observations and theoretical models is only possible through global ab initio simulations.
 In particular, due to the extreme nature of such astrophysical environments, kinetic models must capture self-consistent QED processes and general relativistic effects.
 This paper introduces a new general-relativistic module for the particle-in-cell code OSIRIS \citep{Osiris}, intended to study plasma dynamics in intense electromagnetic and gravitational fields, capturing self-consistently GR effects in all components of the PIC algorithm (field solver, particle pusher, charge and current deposit scheme).

 We designed two numerical experiments to gain a deeper insight into the role of general relativity in activating the polar cap, focusing on the conditions for efficient particle acceleration.
 Therefore, we used the 4-norm of the current to probe under what circumstances the emission of a coherent radio beam along the magnetic axis is viable.
 In the first experiment, we injected plasma at $0.5~\left[\mathrm{c}\right]$ along the magnetic field lines, controlled by the local magnetization, to reproduce different quasi-stationary magnetospheric states.
 This setup allowed for a structured parametric scan over the plasma supply and stellar compactness.
 Without the general-relativistic effects, a low obliquity rotator would not be able to accelerate particles efficiently enough to potentiate the radio beam generation independently of the plasma supply.
 The general relativistic frame-dragging effect reduces the poloidal electric field, thus increasing the current amplitude.
 We show that this GR effect activates the polar cap of young and energetic neutron stars at any non-zero compactness, thus providing a robust mechanism for radio beam generation.
 For older neutron stars, it depends on both the compactness and plasma supply.
 Nevertheless, we show that GR could enable radio emission even for weak pulsars that drive weaker poloidal currents.
+Therefore, weak pulsars may be observable in the radio spectrum beyond their expected death line, some of which can present themselves with narrower beams concerning force-free estimates. {We note, however, that measuring such deviations is challenging }due to other competing effects, such as \draft{the observer's line of sight limitation or the misalignment angle $\chi$, requiring a full three-dimensional model extension.
+Previous kinetic studies of pulsar magnetospheres at arbitrary inclinations and low plasma injection rates demonstrated a similar behaviour of the magnetospheric solution \citep{Kalapotharakos_2018,Brambilla_2018}, with decreased Poynting flux and an outer gap beyond the null surface and around the separatrix region.
+Consequently, the volumetric field-aligned magnetospheric current and the torsion of the magnetic field lines decrease for these weak pulsar solutions.
+Following the conclusions from this work, we expect a reduction of the spacelike volume ($j_\mu j^\mu>0$ or $\alpha>1$) in the outflowing region of the polar cap \citep{Bai_2010,Kramer_2022}, where pair production and the generation of the radio beam are expected.
+However, this effect should be more prominent in low-obliquity or very charge-starved pulsars, where this deviation from the force-free solution produces clear differences in the expected beam width.
+O}{ur findings \draft{and conjecture} seem to agree with observations of millisecond pulsars, which do not follow the scaling predicted from a canonical pulsar model for the inferred luminosity and angular radius of the generated radio beam \citep{Kramer_1998}.
+The compactness of their magnetospheres and deviations from the force-free solution may explain such systematic tendencies.}